UMN-GDC/MASH/docs/README.md

 The output of ```AdjHE.py``` contains heritability estimation and its standard error in a .csv file.
 Computational time and peak memory are also provided.

+# Data description
+Example data is included from [the paper](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1010151) with the following files

+    a phenotype file: pheno.phen
+    a covariate file: covar.txt
+    PLINK Binary files: geno (.bed, .bim, .fam)
+    GCTA GRM files: grm (.grm.id, .grm.bin, .grm.N.bin)
+    eigenvector files: pcas (.eigenval, .eigenvec, .log)

+There are 5000 individuals and 10,000 SNPs.
+The first two columns of the phenotype and the covariate files have the family ID (FID) and individual ID (IID) of each individual.
+The phenotype file has a single phenotype and the covariate file has a single covariate.
+With the binary files, the GRM files have been computed using GCTA.
+It is to be craefully noted that the order of the individuals in all the files (phenotype, covariate, GRM) have to be the same.
+The example dataset includes simulated phenotypes from the linked paper with a true heritability of 0.8.

 ## Running with included example data
 First, change into the "Basu_herit" directory then run the following commands that specify the arguments
 ```